svgeesus/EuroMPE/Duophonic/Gate-LED.md

 > Try a resistor like 10k between its base and emitter so that it is driven by voltage rather than current.

+Instead, trying this one from [Synth DIY: Gate Buffer ](https://synthnerd.wordpress.com/2016/03/17/synth-diy-gate-buffer/):

 ![gate2](./img/ramsden-gate-buffer.jpg)

-See also [Synth DIY: Gate Buffer ](https://synthnerd.wordpress.com/2016/03/17/synth-diy-gate-buffer/) and [a known bad Gate in the original Arturia Beatstep](https://synthnerd.wordpress.com/arturia-beatstep/) which gives load-dependent 4V gates!
+See also [a known bad Gate in the original Arturia Beatstep](https://synthnerd.wordpress.com/arturia-beatstep/) which gives load-dependent 4V gates!

 Gate is +10V.
 Test droop into low loads like 10k.